-Drawing blood and starting IV's to administer chemo is painful and stressful for the child as well as the rest of the team.
+Drawing blood and starting IVs to administer chemo is painful and stressful for the child and the rest of the team.
 Now many patients can avoid these ordeals by having a "central venous access line" or "central line."
-A central line is a permanent intravenous tube or catheter, which can stay in place as long as it is needed.
+A central line is a permanent intravenous tube or catheter, which can stay in place if needed.
 There are two main types of central lines.
-One type is entirely under the skin (an "internal line") called a Port-a-cath.
+One type is entirely under the skin (an "internal line") called a Porta Cath.
 The other has tubing outside the skin (an "external" line) called the Broviac or Hickman, or PICC line.
 Both have a long thin tube that reaches the large vein that goes close to the heart.
 Internal lines cannot be seen once they are under the skin.
 The internal line is placed in the upper part of the child's chest by a surgeon in the operating room while the child is under general anesthesia.
-In order to use the internal line, a needle is put through the child's skin into a reservoir.
+To use the internal line, a needle is put through the child's skin into a reservoir.

-To prevent infection during the use of the internal line, the skin over it will be washed with an antiseptic soap.
+To prevent infection during the use of the internal line, the skin over it will be washed with antiseptic soap.
 A substance injected into the port to keep blood clots from blocking it is called heparin.
 External central lines have tubing outside the skin (usually on the child's chest).
-To use this type of line, a needle is place through the end of the tubing.
-This is not painful and it too must be flushed regularly to prevent blood clots.
+To use this type of line, a needle is placed through the end of the tubing.
+This is not painful, and it too must be flushed regularly to prevent blood clots.
 Because of the increased risk of infection among most chemotherapy patients, care of the catheter is especially important to avoid this major complication that may necessitate removal of the device.

-It is very important that the external central line site be kept clean and dry.
-Children and teens with an external broviac must have the permission of the medical staff before they are allowed to go into the swimming pool.
-If these children are allowed to swim, the external dressing MUST be changed immediately after the end of the swimming period.
-Campers may have their broviac dressing pinned to their shirts and care should be taken that their clothes are not pulled on or off.
+It is particularly important that the external central line site be kept clean and dry.
+Children and teens with an external Broviac must have the medical staff's permission before they can go into the swimming pool.
+If these children swim, the external dress MUST be changed immediately after the swimming period ends.
+Campers may have their Broviac dress pinned to their shirts, and care should be taken that their clothes are not pulled on or off.